 Please refer to the Application checklist to ensure that a proposal is complete and please follow the submission requirements.
-Note that any commitments entered into by the Applicant prior to an award of funds do not constitute a rationale for an award.
 Applicants are therefore advised to ensure any and all agreements dependent on an award of City funding contain adequate escape mechanisms to minimize adverse consequences in the event funding is not available or the proposal is not awarded funds.